AiPunk/notebooks/README.md

-# ai-notebooks

-Collection of short Jupyter notebooks (as .ipynb) demonstrating core AI tasks.
+Collection of short Jupyter notebooks such as
 - sentiment_analysis.ipynb
 - image_classification.ipynb
 - forecasting.ipynb